rdgarfinkel/mediacollection/README.md

 - The columns currently within each media section are the media types that I have.
 As an example, I don't have a Sony Playstation 1, 3, or 4 system/games, so those columns don't exist yet in the games section.
 If you need these or other options, file an issue here on Github, and I'll add whatever you need, or if anyone wants to contribute, feel free to.

 # things to add/research
-- Make code comments on files and processes for helping others' understand what is doing what. (media.pl is close to finished, index.cgi will be next)
+- Make code comments on files and processes for helping others' understand what is doing what. (media.pl is finished, index.cgi will be next)
 - Work on the wiki for this project.
 - EAC/UPC/ISBN approval script to verify that public entries are at a good quality.
 - Researching other options for having a fixed header upon scrolling.
 The one that was in place is not 100% reliable.